tarekmar98/popcorn-palace/Instructions.md

 - **The steps of each test are written in the code before the test.**<br>
 > ⚠️ **Warning:** Don't run a couple of classes at the same time, because this may cause an issue since they use the same data to manipulate the app and execute the tests.

+#### Terminate the docker and delete the data:
+- `docker-compose -f composeTest.yml down --remove-orphans`

 ### Documentation
-For each class and function there is an explanation of the inputs, the returned value and the purpose of the function.
+- **For each class and function there is an explanation of the inputs, the returned value and the purpose of the function.**